Agos09/notes-agostinodeangelis/README.md

-# IP Spark - Networked Knowledge Base & Blog
+# Mind & Digital Era - Networked Knowledge Base & Blog

 A powerful Hugo-based static website that combines the best of networked thinking (like Obsidian/org-roam) with seamless publishing from Emacs.
-This project transforms your static blog into a dynamic knowledge base with bidirectional links, intelligent search, and visual knowledge graphs.
+This project transforms your static blog into a dynamic knowledge base exploring the intersection of **human cognition**, **epistemology**, and the **new digital era**.

 ## 🌟 Features